Bylaws of the Federation of Christian Ministries (FCM)

 iii.
 Encourage commissioned members to meet with their ministerial partners.

 v.
-Receive and file the second copy of the annual reports of Regional members.
+Review in Realm the annual reports of Regional members.

 viii.
 Submit written reports to the Circle of Directors prior to its meeting.